sebfisch/haskell-barchart/README.markdown

 The source code is on [GitHub] so you can create or vote on [issues] to ask for extensions or fork this project to write extensions yourself.

+## limitations

+Currently, barchart does not support negative quantities and draws weird bars if you use them anyway.
+Also, the legend for blocks is sometimes drawn suboptimally.
+I guess I made a mistake but I cannot find it.

 # contact